 Transaction Credits

-Transaction credits must be allocated to the same Colleague account number that the original purchase was allocated.
-The cardholder must get a credit receipt from the vendor indicating the credit on the procurement card.
+Transaction credits must be allocated to the same Colleague account (budget) number that the original purchase was allocated.
+The cardholder must obtain a credit receipt from the vendor indicating the credit on the procurement card and upload it to the transaction.

 Top